tychoish/.emacs.d/README.rst

 If you like this, and find it useful, you don't need to do anything!
 Just enjoy!
 If you discover a bug, or have a feature request, please feel free to open an issue or submit a pull request!

+I'm not particularly sure what direction development will take, but I'm interested in the following areas:

+- Improving the way that console mode interacts with themes.

+- Increasing or maintaining the current level with regards to startup time.

+- Reducing or eliminating the ``conf/local-function.el`` file and building feature-focused packages, potentially putting them in MELPA.

+- Migrate from the legacy``notify`` package to using ``alert`` more fully.

+- Continue to improve the experience with lsp-mode, to make it feel more automatic.

+- Improve project (groups of related files) and projectile configuration, which is presently lacking.